cpetrich/zs2decode/docs/format.rst

 Chunk type naming
 ^^^^^^^^^^^^^^^^^
-Chunk type names are ASCII strings defined in
+Chunk type names are Pascal ShortString-style ASCII strings defined in Section :ref:`section-ascii-string-definition`.
-Section :ref:`section-ascii-string-definition`.
 Chunk types names are chosen to be readable ASCII text, comprising mostly of underscore (``_``),